badgerboy17/War-Card-Game/README.md

 Project Name: War Card Game
 Author: Bryce Sulin
 Details: Higher of the two cards dealt wins the round point.
-The winner is the side that reaches 10 points first, then the game ends.
+The winner is the player that reaches 10 points first, then the game ends.

 Example: